dishankgoel/Road_Fighter/README.md

 - For muting or unmuting the sound: "m" button can be used.

 ### What we did to make the project?
-We have made the game using the pygame module in Python.
+We have made the game using the PyGame module in Python.
+The motivation of the project was to become proficient in Python, PyGame module helped us to explore the pythonic nature of Python.
-Pygame is a wonderful module, it helped us a lot to create an exciting game.
-That is what motivated us to make a project.